United States Air Forces Europe (USAFE) at Wheelus Air Base

 Today, USAFE maintains air force jets ready for combat at bases from the United Kingdom to Turkey, covering air and space operations in Europe, Asia and most of Africa and is headquartered at Ramstein Air Base, Germany2.

 The establishment in 1949 of the North Atlantic Treaty Organisation (NATO) resulted in an increase of responsibilities for the United States Air Forces Europe (USAFE)1.
 USAFE was initiated as the Eighth Air Force on 19 January 1942 at Savannah Army Air Base, Georgia.
-During the Second World War, the Eighth Air Force was relocated to headquarters at Bushey Park, Southwest Lond (USSTAF).
+During the Second World War, the Eighth Air Force was relocated to headquarters at Bushey Park, Southwest London, England (USSTAF).
 On 7 August 1945, USSTAF was, in turn, redesignated as the United States Air Forces in Europe (USAFE).

 USAFE at Wheelus Airbase

 In 1951, USAFE was allocated primary responsibility for Wheelus.
 The 7272nd Air Base Wing was designated the ‘host unit’ although many other units would operate out of Wheelus in the years that followed.
-1951 was also the year that the Kingdom of Libya granted permission for USAFE fighter and bomber units to use the weapons training facilities at the El Uotia Gunnery Range a 23,000-acre gunnery range approximately 50 miles west of Wheelus, near the Tunisian border, which allowed Wheelus to develop as an excellent training facility which saw USAFE staff trained in air-to-air combat, air-to-ground shooting, and delivery of weapons, both conventional and nuclear3.
+1951 was also the year that the Kingdom of Libya granted permission for USAFE fighter and bomber units to use the weapons training facilities at the El Uotia Gunnery Range.
+This was a 23,000-acre gunnery range approximately 50 miles west of Wheelus, near the Tunisian border, which allowed Wheelus to develop as an excellent training facility, which saw USAFE staff trained in air-to-air combat, air-to-ground shooting, and delivery of weapons, both conventional and nuclear3.

 Fighter Interceptor Squadron aka The Red Devils.
 United States Air Force, Public domain, via Wikimedia Commons